tbyerly/agility2018-dhd/docs/class3/module2/lab5.rst

 - Under ""Configuration"" Select **Advanced**
 - Ensure the following are Set:
-  -Source Address translation to none
+  #.Source Address translation to none
-  -Uncheck Address translation
+  #.Uncheck Address translation
-  -Uncheck Port translation
+  #.Uncheck Port translation
-  -Set Transparent Next Hop to the Internal Interface Bridge Member of the VLAN (mbr931)
+  #.Set Transparent Next Hop to the Internal Interface Bridge Member of the VLAN (mbr931)

 -To figure out interface type "tmsh list net vlan" You want the next hope to be the internal interface.